-If you can’t send emails while connected to the VPN, ExpressVPN might have blocked your email client’s TCP port 25, which is used to transfer emails between mail servers.
+If you can’t send emails while connected to ExpressVPN on Windows, Mac, or Linux, ExpressVPN might have blocked your email client’s TCP port 25, which is used to transfer emails between mail servers.

 To resolve the issue, adjust your settings in the ExpressVPN app as follows: